-The rhythm pattern for the song is an interesting one -- it doesn't require you to strum particularly vigorously, but you do need to switch between guitar chords fairly quickly.
-This video (below left) gives you an idea of what the song's pattern sounds like.
-Since "Yellow Submarine" doesn't contain any barre chords, the entire song makes a fun exercise for switching chords quickly.
+The rhythm pattern for the song is an interesting one — it doesn’t require you to strum particularly vigorously, but you do need to switch between guitar chords fairly quickly.
+This video (below left) gives you an idea of the song’s pattern.
+Since “Yellow Submarine” doesn’t contain any barre chords, the entire song makes a fun exercise for switching chords quickly.

 If you aren’t familiar with “Yellow Submarine” (or even if you are), you might enjoy this entertaining music video (above right).
 Plenty of listeners have tried to read into the lyrics of the song, but Paul McCartney famously said that the band intended to write a children’s song and that “Yellow Submarine” wasn’t written with any hidden meaning in mind.

 This easy Beatles song is easily one of the band’s most popular songs.
 It was written by Paul McCartney and is the title track of the band’s last album together.
 Notably, most people think the reference to “mother Mary” is talking about the biblical Mary, but Paul McCartney wrote the song about his mother, Mary, who passed away when he was 14.
 He said that he drew inspiration from a dream he had during a difficult time.
 He saw his mother, who spoke reassuringly to him.

 The whole song only contains four chords — three major chord shapes and one minor chord.
 You’ll just need to play C, G, Am, and F. If you’re a very new guitarist, you may not have learned the F chord yet.
 You can play it as a barre chord, but most beginners learn it as an open chord.